Labia elongation (not included in WHO's classification)

 Main concerns about labia stretching (members’ contributions)

 Lip stretching is not something you do for a day or two, a week or two.
-It is a practice that can take years to achieve the desired results.
-In fact, it’s a burden!
+It is a practice that can take years in order to achieve the desired results.
 In addition, lip stretching is often accompanied by the use of various herbs or cow’s butter for quick results.
 The labia minora are irritated and this can be accompanied by pain.
 The way it is performed also carries risks of STI transmission in that girls practice “gukurakuza” and thus have their lips touched.

 Finally, some points of conflict seem to emerge within the couple about lip stretching.
 With the new generation, most Rwandan boys still wish to marry a girl who has practiced lip stretching, whereas most girls their age have not and do not wish to do so.
-This dissension appears to be a source of potential marital conflict that may arise in the near future.
+This dissent appears to be a source of potential marital conflict.
 It was also noted that many women who do not have their lips stretched are still harassed by their husbands, urging them to do so even when they have been married for years and have had children.
 Conversely, a few cases of women who have followed the practice are asked by their husbands after marriage to have their labia minora cut off.

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».